jessepav/lacygoill-wiki-backup/awk/sed.md

 Explanation:

-Contrary to Vim which can see a file  in its entirety, sed has no way of looking ahead to determine  if the second match  will be made, because  it iterates over the input lines first.
+Contrary to Vim which can see a file  in its entirety, sed has no way of looking ahead to determine if the second match  will be made, because it always iterates over  the  input  lines  first  (even  if you  pass  it  an  input  file):  it's **stream-oriented**.

-As soon  as an input  line matches  the first address,  `p` is applied  to *all* lines, until another line matches the second address (if any).
+As soon  as an input  line matches  the first address,  `p` is applied  to *any* line, until another line matches the second address (if any).

 #### and the command is inside a group (`{}`) which is prefixed by another range?